Tracking & verifying licenses is easier than ever with ProviderTrust

 You’ll get an email when a healthcare license you are managing is about to expire, and if it lapses.
 Customize these notifications to a schedule that works for your team to make sure you never have an employee working on the floor with an expired license.

 Keep track of impaired licenses to identify employees or providers who need their licenses updated in good standing.
 Impaired licenses may include probation, restriction, and more.

 Ready to begin verifying?
 Let’s get started today.
 Get a Quote

 1. When a license is entered into the system, it will be verified at the primary source.

-3. You’ll be able to monitor the license for sanctions across all 50 states.
-If a sanction is found that could impact the license, the license will be re-verified to ensure that it is still active and in good standing and you will be notified.
+3. You’ll be able to monitor the license for sanctions across all 50 states and over 2,500+ sources (disciplinary actions, license board orders, meeting minutes, etc.).
+If a sanction is found that could impact the license, the license will be re-verified to ensure that it is still active and in good standing, and you will be notified.

 Why wait?
-Take the next steps to making your job easier, more efficient, and better than ever.
+Take the next steps to make your job easier, more efficient, and better than ever.
 Get in touch to demo our software, get pricing, or just introduce yourself.

 If you’d rather give us a call, you can reach us at:

 “Never once since we implemented the ProviderTrust system have we had any issues with a provider treating a patient without the proper certifications or license or with an expired license; or have we had anyone working for us that has been sanctioned.”